hpc/charliecloud/doc/tutorial.rst

                           spark/sbin/start-slave.sh $MASTER_URL \
                 && sleep infinity" &

-One of the advantages of Spark is that it's resilient: if a worker becomes unavailable, the computation simply proceeds without it.
+One of the advantages of Spark is that it’s resilient: if a worker becomes unavailable, the computation simply proceeds without it.
 However, this can mask issues as well.
-For example, this example will run perfectly fine with just one worker, or all four workers on the same node, which aren't what we want.
+For example, this example will run perfectly fine with just one worker, or all four workers on the same node, which aren’t what we want.

 Check the master log to see that the right number of workers registered::